Ddsecuritys/IT-Security/README.md

 ## NVR Security System V1.0

-IT Sulution to help others.
+IT Sulution to help finding NVR, CCTV, IP Address, Router, Track internet speed etc.

-Steps how to use the file
+This will have updates in futter if the project helps please leave us with review or follow us in are (Facebook or linkid) Thank you.

+## How to download NVR Security V 1.0

 * Download the file.
 * Extract the file.